'Freedom Convoy' cost downtown Ottawa millions per day, experts estimate | CBC News

 'Freedom Convoy' cost downtown Ottawa millions per day, experts estimate

-Experts estimate Ottawa's downtown core lost millions each day in sales and wages during the so-called Freedom Convoy protest, which caused nearly a month of partial and complete closures of businesses.
+Experts estimate businesses in Ottawa's downtown core lost millions each day in sales and wages during the so-called Freedom Convoy protest, which caused nearly a month of partial and complete closures of businesses.

 Retail analysts say total economic damages may range from about $44 million up to $200 million for the 23 days trucks and protesters occupied Centretown streets — from about Jan.
 29 until Feb.
 20 when police finally moved in to remove them.